 - Technical knowledge and tools.
 Is the instructor a qualified PGA professional, do they have club fitting knowledge, do they have and use trackman, video or other tools, do they have knowledge of junior equipment, junior tournaments, how do they measure skills progression, do they use tournament results and statistics like "strokes gained" etc.?

-If your child is passionate about pursuing golf, in the long run, it is highly recommended that you select a PGA certified instructor.
+If your child is passionate about pursuing golf, in the long run, it is highly recommended that you select a certified PGA or LPGA instructor.
 These individuals have received extensive training and generally have a lot of teaching experience.
 A certified instructor will provide your child a solid technical foundation that will benefit them in the future.

 Follow The Happy Children